github/opensource.guide/_articles/finding-users.md

 Sometimes, these relationships can even lead to official partnerships with the wider ecosystem.

-> “The only reason urllib3 is the most popular third-party Python library today is because it’s part of requests.” - @shazow, ["How to make your open source project thrive"](https://text.sourcegraph.com/how-to-make-your-open-source-project-thrive-with-andrey-petrov-6463b935c540#.mk31f8fgf)
+> "The only reason urllib3 is the most popular third-party Python library today is because it's part of requests." - @shazow, ["How to make your open source project thrive"](https://text.sourcegraph.com/how-to-make-your-open-source-project-thrive-with-andrey-petrov-6463b935c540#.mk31f8fgf)

 It's never too early, or too late, to start!
 Even if you've launched your own project already, continue looking for find ways to be helpful to others.
 There is no magic formula to building an audience and reputation.
 Gaining the trust and respect of others takes time, and reputation building work never ends.

 Spreading the word is an important step in growing the popularity of your project.
 It can be scary to share your creativity with the world, so give yourself a high five for making it this far.

 Sometimes, it takes a long time before people notice your open source project.
 Your project will likely go through multiple phases of activity.
-That’s okay!
+That's okay!
 Some of the most popular projects today took years to reach high levels of activity.
 Be patient and keep spreading the word.